 - 1 The tool uses positioning logic to move to the starting point.
-This point is determined automatically based on the programmed contour - Further information: "Positioning logic in OCM cycles", Page 332 - 2 In the next step, the tool moves at FMAX to set-up clearance Q200 - 3 Then, the tool plunges vertically to Q353 DEPTH OF TOOL TIP - 4 The tool approaches the contour in a tangential or vertical movement (depending on the available space).
-For machining the chamfer, the tool uses the milling feed rate Q207 - 5 Then, the tool is retracted from the contour in a tangential or vertical movement (depending on the available space). - 6 If there are several contours, the control positions the tool at clearance height after each contour and then moves it to the next starting point.
-Steps 3 to 6 are repeated until the programmed contour is completely chamfered - 7 Finally, the tool moves with Q253 F PRE-POSITIONING to Q200 SET-UP CLEARANCE and then at FMAX to Q260 CLEARANCE HEIGHT
+This point is determined automatically based on the programmed contour. - 2 In the next step, the tool moves at FMAX to set-up clearance Q200. - 3 Then, the tool plunges vertically to Q353 DEPTH OF TOOL TIP. - 4 The tool approaches the contour in a tangential or vertical movement (depending on the available space). - 5 Depending on the definition in Q240 NUMBER OF CUTS, the tool approaches the first stepover or the entire chamfer width. - 6 For machining the chamfer, the tool uses the milling feed rate Q207. - 7 Then, the tool is retracted from the contour in a tangential or vertical movement (depending on the available space). - 8 If there are several contours, all of them will be machined.
+The tool is positioned at clearance height after each contour and then moves to the next starting point. - 9 Depending on the definition in Q240, the tool approaches the workpiece laterally; steps 5 to 8 are repeated until the entire programmed contour has been chamfered. - 10 Then, the tool moves at Q253 F PRE-POSITIONING to Q200 SET-UP CLEARANCE and then at FMAX to Q260 CLEARANCE HEIGHT.